expo/expo/docs/pages/guides/how-expo-works.md

 ## Opening a deployed Expo app

-The process is essentially the same as opening an Expo app in development, only now we hit an EAS Update server to get the manifest, and manifest points us to CloudFront to retrieve your app's JavaScript.
+The process is essentially the same as opening an Expo app in development, only now we hit an EAS Update server to get the manifest, and this manifest points us to CloudFront to retrieve your app's JavaScript.

 ![](/static/images/fetch-app-production.png)